toextendmylimits/system_design/log_system.md

 We want our logging system to be scalable.
 It should be able to handle the increasing amounts of logs over time and a growing number of concurrent users.
 1. Availability:
 The logging system should be highly available to log the data.

+# Design
+## API
+1. Write a message
+write(unique_ID, message_to_be_logged) where unique id contains application id, service id and timestamp
+2. Search
+search(keyword)

+## Key components and high-level design
+1. Storage
+The logs need to be stored somewhere after accumulation.
+We’ll choose blob storage to save our logs.
+1. Log accumulator:
+An agent that collects logs from each node and dumps them into storage.
+So, if we want to know about a particular event, we don’t need to visit each node, and we can fetch them from our storage.
+1. Log indexer:
+The growing number of log files affects the searching ability.
+The log indexer will use the distributed search to search efficiently.
+1. Visualizer:
+The visualizer is used to provide a unified view of all the logs.